 - The facilitator commits to open Socratic dialogue, so he/she is advised not to lead the dialogue in order to make the students guess the answer he/she already has in mind.
 He/she also is advised to try to rephrase students’ answers

 - The facilitator is a model to be followed in the values and teaching style behavior of the method.

 - The dialogue circle includes everyone, the dialogue respects everyone’s opinions and promotes interaction with arguments, examples and counter-arguments.

 - The dialogue does not stimulate the desire to earn points or achieve a victory for an opinion within the Socratic circle, but rather there is a tendency to reach to the truth without being self-biased to it.

-- Students within the community of inquiry have an understanding that they are a part of a social fabric, they also have an understanding that community learning is a natural and an authentic way of making inter-subjectivity between individuals.
+- Students within the community of inquiry have an understanding that they are a part of a social fabric, they also have an understanding that constructive learning is a natural and an authentic way of making inter-subjectivity between individuals.

-- Community learning enriches the process of exchanging ideas, it contributes to creating new models of the ideas which is more respectful of the living reality, social values and is more committed to the idea of a shared future within the general social fabric.
+- Constructive learning enriches the process of exchanging ideas, it contributes to creating new models of the ideas which is more respectful of the living reality, social values and is more committed to the idea of a shared future within the general social fabric.